 Applications are accepted year-round, but there are deadlines for eligibility for priority registration application.
 See www.saddleback.edu/honors for this year’s dates.
 Students should apply as soon as possible regardless of the priority registration dates in order to be eligible for Honors counseling and other benefits that might affect their transfer.

 Benefits and Activities

-Students who complete the Honors Program Certificate requirements in good standing are eligible for special admission consideration at many colleges and universities.
+Students who complete the Honors Program Certificate requirements in good standing are eligible for special admission consideration at over 30 colleges and universities.
 Additional requirements (e.g., major preparation, GPA) usually exist.
 Because of the complexity of Honors Program transfer partnerships, students meet each semester with an Honors counselor in the Transfer Center.
 Some agreements include scholarships, Honors-to-Honors transfer, and other benefits.
 No agreements provide guarantees.

 Certificate-Track Status Requirements

 - For students with fewer than 12 UC-transferable semester units, a weighted academic high school GPA of 3.25 or higher, as evidenced by transcripts (unofficial copies are acceptable).